mat701/CDI/README.md

   with bundled hex-level data are highlighted in red; others are dimmed and carry a *no data* badge.
 - **City view** — three-panel layout:
-  - Cartogram (Leaflet base + Canvas hexagon overlay) with a continuous blue ↔ white ↔ red CDI gradient.
+  - Cartogram with a continuous
+    blue ↔ white ↔ red CDI gradient.
   - Sidebar with: scale legend, dual-thumb CDI range filter, live city summary, selected-hexagon inspector and interaction tips.
   - Scatter plot of opportunity-by-car (x) vs. opportunity-by-PT (y), with the y = x diagonal marking CDI = 0.
 Cross-highlights with the map.
-  - Drag-to-resize handle between map and scatter; sidebar can be collapsed.
 - **Compare cities (Stats view)** — diverging bar chart of population-weighted CDI, city-level scatter, population-weighted CDI distribution and a sortable summary table.